davidvkimball/createdavidqa/README.md

 4. ~~homepage with options for old web and new web~~
 5. ~~links to cool resources that help you make stuff~~
 6. build out resources section
-7. add custom "site-in-a-box" layouts
+7. ~~add custom "site-in-a-box" layouts~~
 8. create a dark/light theme resource section that includes guides to lock dark reader, see user's perferences and use that theme, etc.
+9. icomoon.io for additional icons outside of the scope of Font Awesome.